 CEGP consists of the following, all of which are underway and planned:

-- Tulsa Police Department training will be held on genealogy to help the department further understand the Tulsa Race Massacre and historical trauma as it relates to their job and Tulsa’s Black community.
-This work is in the planning phases and will be taught by Intermountain Forensics and Greenwood Cultural Center.
-Preliminary training is expected to start in the coming months.
+Tulsa Police Department training is being held on genealogy to help the department further understand the Tulsa Race Massacre and historical trauma as it relates to their job and Tulsa’s Black community.
+The work is specifically helping TPD in its work to solve cold cases with genealogy.

-- Genetic Genealogy Workshops are planned for an invite-only group beginning soon.
-Workshops hosted at Greenwood Cultural Center will be led by Alison Wilde of Intermountain Forensics and local genealogists.
+Genetic Genealogy Workshops are occurring across the city.
+Workshops are hosted at the Greenwood Cultural Center and are led by Alison Wilde of Intermountain Forensics and local genealogists.
 The workshops aim to introduce participants to genealogy software and resources that will assist them in better understanding their connection to the Tulsa Race Massacre and their own family histories.
 Subsequent genealogy workshops will be available to the public.

-- An Exhibit at Greenwood Cultural Center named “Gathering Greenwood” is being designed and will be an interactive exhibit about the 1921 Tulsa Race Massacre, survivors, and descendants.
+An Exhibit at Greenwood Cultural Center named “Gathering Greenwood” is being designed and will be an interactive exhibit about the 1921 Tulsa Race Massacre, survivors, and descendants.
 It will house a permanent exhibit that will allow community members to explore and research their own family genealogy with an onsite library.
-Per grant requirements, an exhibit will need to be completed by the end of 2025, with components that include both an exhibit that stays at Greenwood Cultural Center, and one that will travel.
-Planning work is underway to determine what the exhibit could look like.
+It is expected to be completed in late 2025, with an opening in early 2026.
+Exhibit components include both an exhibit that stays at Greenwood Cultural Center, and one that will travel.
+Planning work is underway to determine what the exhibit looks like.

 More Information